abdullahshah5329/BudgetManger/README.md

 - ### Step 1: clone repo

 - ### Step 2:
-  - in python:  python3 app.py
+  - in directory of project inside BudgetManager, run:  python3 app.py

 - ### Step 3: When done step 2
   -  copy the URL and paste it into a browswer of your choosing